 To add a print server, click the Add Server button.
 Select one of the installed printers from the top drop down list, set the label format to the desired size (1-inch or 2-inch), and enter the kiosk name(s) this server will print labels for.
 Optionally (if the labels you have are oversized), enter margins for the four sides.
 Usually these should remain blank.
 Finally, click the Add button.

-After the installation completes, a shortcut icon for the print server will be on the PC’s desktop and you will be presented with a login prompt.
+Once you click the “OK” button, a shortcut icon for the print server will be created on the PC’s desktop and you will be presented with a login prompt.